 My Privilege, Responsibility, and Commitment

-Friends, last year I started this blog to give you a behind-the-scenes look at RMHC-KC.
+Friends, in 2018 I started this blog to give you a behind-the-scenes look at RMHC-KC.
 Hopefully, these periodic notes give you a better sense of who we are as a charity, and who I am as its leader.

 In these blogs, I’ve told you stories of RMHC-KC families, I’ve talked about how we handle hospitality around the holidays, and I’ve shared musings on everything from the pandemic to graduate school.